 Service agent.
 Any person or entity, other than an employee of the employer, who provides services to employers and/or employees in connection with DOT drug and alcohol testing requirements.
 This includes, but is not limited to, collectors, BATs and STTs, laboratories, MROs, substance abuse professionals, and C/TPAs.
 To act as service agents, persons and organizations must meet DOT qualifications, if applicable.
 Service agents are not employers for purposes of this part.

 Shipping container.
-A container that is used for transporting and protecting urine specimen bottles and associated documents from the collection site to the laboratory.
+A container that is used for transporting and protecting specimen bottles and associated documents from the collection site to the laboratory.

 Specimen bottle.
-The bottle that, after being sealed and labeled according to the procedures in this part, is used to hold the urine specimen during transportation to the laboratory.
+The bottle that, after being sealed and labeled according to the procedures in this part, is used to hold a primary ("A") or split ("B") specimen during transportation to the laboratory.
 In the context of oral fluid testing, it may be referred to as a "vial", "tube", or "bottle".

 Split specimen.
-In drug testing, a part of the urine specimen that is sent to a first laboratory and retained unopened, and which is transported to a second laboratory in the event that the employee requests that it be tested following a verified positive test of the primary specimen or a verified adulterated or substituted test result.
+In drug testing, a part of the specimen that is sent to a first laboratory and stored with its original seal intact, and which is transported to a second laboratory for retesting at the employee's request following MRO verification of the primary specimen as positive, adulterated or substituted.

 Split specimen collection.
 A collection in which the single specimen collected is divided into two separate specimen bottles, the primary specimen (Bottle A) and the split specimen (Bottle B).